getgud-io/cpp-getgud-sdk/README.md

 ## Prerequisites

-To start, let’s talk about the logical structure of how getgud is built.
+To start, let’s talk about the logical structure of how Getgud is built.

 `Client->1->N->Title->1->N->Game->1->N->Match`

-* The top entity in getgud is `Client`, it represents a company that uses Getgud.
-Client is the main container for all other entities. it holds all the company’s PII, permissions, status and as with all entities, an integer primary key, in this case – `clientId`.
+* The top entity in Getgud is `Client`, it represents a company that uses Getgud.
+Client is the main container for all other entities. it holds all the company’s PII, permissions, status, and as with all entities, an integer primary key, in this case – `clientId`.

   ```
   Example of client: Valve
   ```

-* The second top container is `Title`, it represents a literal game’s title, a client can have many titles, for example: a `Title` named CS:GO represents the CS:GO video game.
+* The second top container is `Title`, which represents a literal game’s title, a client can have many titles, for example, a `Title` named CS:GO represents the CS:GO video game.
 Title holds an Id, PII, permissions, etc.

   ```
   Example of Title: CS:GO